UntidyRAM/AVR-ASM-DHT22/README.md

   </figure>
 </p>

-<p align="justify">This project uses three seven-segment displays to show humidity and temperature measurements from a DHT22.
+<p align="justify">This project uses four seven-segment displays to show humidity and temperature measurements from a DHT22.
 A push button is used to switch between readings.
-The decimal segment of the third display turns on when the temperature is below 0°C. An RGB LED is used to indicate to the user what quantity is being displayed.
-If the LED is green, the device is displaying the humidity and if the LED is red, the device is displaying the temperature.
-The device only shows measurements in Celsius!
+A red LED turns on when the temperature is below 0°C. The device only shows measurements in Celsius!
 This project uses no libraries and is programmed entirely in AVR assembly.</p>

-<p align="justify">Some of the design choices are a bit odd.
-For example, I have used an RGB LED to indicate the quantity being displayed.
-I would much prefer to indicate the quantity being displayed on the 7 segment displays but I only have three.
-The same can be said for using the decimal point on the last 7 segment display to indicate that the temperature is below zero.
-I would like to show a minus sign on the display but that would mean I'd have to truncate the value being displayed.</p>

 <h2>Implementation Notes</h2>